BlueStar03/destiny-saga/aetha-dreavi.md

 From the Scuttle Spirit's Perspective

 Elia, a Dreavi boy, is relaxing under a tree.
-His peace is abruptly interrupted when the Realm Spirit of the mountain visits him.
+His peace is abruptly interrupted when the Reach Spirit of the mountain visits him.
 She is asking for a simple request—just some water.
 Elia plans to get some from the village well, so he heads there.

 When he arrives, he decides to rest by the chimney on a roof.
 He makes himself hard to see and rests for a while.
 It is almost dusk when the town's herd boy arrives.
 Elia notices that he seems down.
 Elia follows him to the seamstress.
 The herd boy wants his shirt mended.
 Elia thinks this is good gossip and is about to leave when the seamstress mentions the Moon Spirit.